 BlueConic plugins will typically base the language shown to a visitor on the language settings of the visitor's browser.

-Dialogues are typically not dependent on the language of your web page.
-To let the language of your dialogues be dependent on the language of your web page, either use custom plugins that do a locale check based on the website, or configure BlueConic for only a single language and create dialogues with different language content for different language web pages.
+Dialogues are typically not dependent on the language of your webpage.
+To let the language of your dialogues be dependent on the language of your webpage, either use custom plugins that do a locale check based on the website, or configure BlueConic for only a single language and create dialogues with different language content for different language webpages.

 Under "BlueConic Settings > General", under "Language Settings" you can manage the languages that BlueConic will support in dialogues.
 By default, only a single language is activated in the BlueConic settings; this means you will not be confronted with the "Language" property to change language of the dialogue content.
-However, when you add and activate new languages, they will then become available in the properties widget on the "What" step of any dialogue:
+However, when you add and activate new languages, they will then become available in the Properties widget on the "What" tab of any dialogue: